-Ranked #5 in the world in the QS World University Rankings, MSc Business Analytics at Imperial prepares graduates for a future of data-driven and evidence-based decision making.
-Although grounded in rigorous technical and quantitative training, our programme is also highly applied.
+Ranked #5 in the world in the QS World University Rankings: Masters in Business Analytics Rankings 2023, MSc Business Analytics at Imperial prepares graduates for a future of data-driven and evidence-based decision-making.
+Although grounded in rigorous technical and quantitative training, our programme also provides opportunities to apply your learning in a practical setting.
 Electives and projects are sector-focussed, giving students the opportunity to tailor the programme to their interests.

-This year’s full-time, on-campus programme achieves strong female representation (60% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Business/Management (22%), Mathematics (19%), Finance/Accounting (17%) and Engineering/Technology (17%).
+This year’s full-time, on-campus programme achieved strong female representation (49% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Engineering/Technology (25%), Economics (24%), Finance/Accounting (17%) and Business/Management (16%).

-The online, part-time programme students have an average age of 28, with many of them choosing to take advantage of the part-time nature of the programme and continue working in their current role where they are able to apply the learnings to their day-to-day projects.
+The online, part-time programme students have an average age of 27, with many of them choosing to take advantage of the part-time nature of the programme and continue working in their current role where they can apply the learnings to their day-to-day projects.

-Why did you choose to study MSc Business Analytics at Imperial College Business School?
+Why did you choose to study MSc Business Analytics?

 What are your future career plans?